-Our loved ones may or may not answer our questions when we ask, they may answer our questions but give us the answers they think we need to hear, they may give us the answers we need but we still may have to bring about closure, because they’ve still not accepted responsibility; or they may avoid responsibility altogether.
+Our loved ones may not answer our questions when we ask, or they may answer our questions but give us the answers they think we need to hear; they may give us the answers, but we still may have to bring about closure, because they’ve still not accepted responsibility, or they may avoid responsibility altogether.

 Either way bringing closure is not always easy to do.
-Closure is something that comes from within us.
+Closure is something that we need to have.
 Unfortunately, it’s not something anyone can help us with.
-We must also find understanding and bring closure on our experiences, without asking or insisting those who have wronged us put things right.
+We must find understanding and bring closure on our experiences, without asking or insisting those who have wronged us to put things right.

-When we can distinguish our own moral compass and the moral compass of other people objectively through our conscience, we will always come to equate and understand the way our lives turn out, without carrying other people’s guilt.
+When we can distinguish our own moral compass and the moral compass of another person objectively through our conscience, we will always come to equate and understand the way our lives turn out, without carrying that person’s guilt.

 When we can think about someone and a particular experience without feeling dread, we know we’ve come to terms with it and therefore we have closure.